Iranian hackers use fake Facebook accounts to spy on U.S., others

 The firm said NewsOnAir.org was registered in Tehran and likely hosted in Iran.
 The Persian term "Parastoo" was used as a password for malware associated with the group, which appeared to work during business hours in Tehran, according to iSight.

-A spokesman for Thomson Reuters Corp, which owns Reuters, declined to comment.
+A spokesman for Thomson Reuters Corp, which owns Reuters, (TRI.N) (TRI.TO) declined to comment.

 (Reporting by Jim Finkle; Editing by Tiffany Wu)